 Considering the source includes whether the pool of data is large enough.
 For example, we shouldn’t let results of five or ten or even fifty calls or emails sway us one way or the other—we need more to have a valid data pool.

 We should also consider the make-up of the pool.
-For example, (since we’re bombarded with political polls) we should wonder how many probable voters weighed in and whether party affiliation was appropriately mixed.
+For example, (since we’re about to be bombarded with political polls) we should wonder how many probable voters weighed in and whether party affiliation was appropriately mixed.
 Alas, this information is hardly ever included with poll results.

-Double-alas…it’s common that a couple thousand or fewer were polled.
+Double-alas…it’s common that two thousand or fewer were polled.
 Is that valid considering there are around 146 million registered voters in the U.S.?
 The answer can depend on your personal viewpoint, which brings us to another of Keston’s lessons: There’s more than one way to position “results.”

 Consider the Spin